The John David Stout Scholarship in New Zealand Studies

 Applications for the JD Stout Fellowship are generally invited during August-September of the preceding year.
-The closing date for submitting applications was 1 September 2016.
+The closing date for submitting applications is 15 October 2017.
 Applications can be made through Victoria University's home page under Vacancies.

 Applicants should provide personal details and an outline of relevant published writings and work in progress.
 The proposed programme of work during the tenure of the Fellowship must be included, with an indication of the use likely to be made of the resources available in Wellington such as the Alexander Turnbull Library and Archives New Zealand.
 In making the appointment, considerable weight will be given to published writings of high quality.